lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Rule ID

-Rule ID are identifiers used to select either the correct context to be used for Compression/Decompression functionalities or for SCHC Fragmentation or after trying to do SCHC C/D and SCHC Fragmentation the packet is sent as is.
+Rule ID are identifiers used to select either the correct context to be used for Compression/Decompression functionalities or for Fragmentation/Reassembly or after trying to do SCHC C/D and SCHC F/R the packet is sent as is.
 The size of the Rule ID is not specified in this document, as it is implementation-specific and can vary according to the LPWAN technology and the number of Rules, among others.